Septuagint: English translations

 The first English translation (which excluded the apocrypha) was Charles Thomson's in 1808, which was revised and enlarged by C. A. Muses in 1954 and published by the Falcon's Wing Press.

 The Septuagint with Apocrypha: Greek and English was translated by Lancelot Brenton in 1854.
-It is the traditional translation and most of the time since its publication it has been the only one readily available, and it has continually been in print.
+It is the traditional translation, and most of the time since its publication it has been the only one readily available.
+It has also been continually in print.
 The translation, based on the Codex Vaticanus, contains the Greek and English texts in parallel columns.
 It has an average of four footnoted, transliterated words per page, abbreviated Alex and GK.

 The Complete Apostles' Bible (translated by Paul W. Esposito) was published in 2007.
 Using the Masoretic Text in the 23rd Psalm (and possibly elsewhere), it omits the apocrypha.

 A New English Translation of the Septuagint and the Other Greek Translations Traditionally Included Under that Title (NETS), an academic translation based on the New Revised Standard version (in turn based on the Masoretic Text) was published by the International Organization for Septuagint and Cognate Studies (IOSCS) in October 2007.

 The Apostolic Bible Polyglot, published in 2003, features a Greek-English interlinear Septuagint.
 It includes the Greek books of the Hebrew canon (without the apocrypha) and the Greek New Testament; the whole Bible is numerically coded to a new version of the Strong numbering system created to add words not present in the original numbering by Strong.
 The edition is set in monotonic orthography.
 The version includes a Bible concordance and index.